Solrikk/PicTrace/README.md

 # PicTrace 🔎

- _**PicTrace**_ is an efficient image matching platform leveraging `structural similarity` and `keypoint algorithms` for fast, accurate image searches.
-It allows direct uploads or URL submissions, quickly scanning a large database to find `similar images`.
-With `asynchronous processing`, PicTrace delivers a smooth and quick `visual search` experience.
+ _**PicTrace**_ is a cutting-edge image matching platform that utilizes advanced techniques for accurate and efficient image searches.
+By supporting both direct uploads and URL submissions, it can swiftly scan a large database to identify `similar images`.
+Leveraging the power of `asynchronous processing`, PicTrace ensures a seamless and quick `visual search` experience, offering unparalleled performance for your image matching needs.

 ## Features ⚙️
 - **_Supports Multiple-Technologies_** ☄️

-    _**Python**_  with libraries:
+    _**Python**_ with these powerful libraries:
-  - `FastAPI` - Used for web application creation and handling HTTP requests, supports asynchronous operations. ([details](https://fastapi.tiangolo.com/))
+  - **`FastAPI:`** Ideal for web application creation and handling HTTP requests, FastAPI is known for its high performance and support for asynchronous operations.
+[Details](https://fastapi.tiangolo.com/)
-  - `aiohttp` - Utilized for asynchronous HTTP requests, such as downloading images by URL. ([details](https://docs.aiohttp.org/en/stable/index.html))
+  - **`aiohttp:`** Perfect for handling asynchronous HTTP requests, such as downloading images by URL, making your app faster and more efficient.
+[Details](https://docs.aiohttp.org/en/stable/index.html)
-  - `OpenCV (cv2)`: - A `computer vision` library used for image processing, including loading, resizing, and comparing images. ([details](https://gamedevacademy.org/cv2-python-tutorial-complete-guide/#:~:text=%E2%80%98cv2%E2%80%99%20is%20OpenCV%E2%80%99s%20python%20library,perceive%20visuals%20like%20a%20human))
+  - **`OpenCV (cv2):`** A robust computer vision library used for advanced image processing, including loading, resizing, and comparing images, making it a critical component for your image-related tasks.
+[Details](https://gamedevacademy.org/cv2-python-tutorial-complete-guide/#:~:text=%E2%80%98cv2%E2%80%99%20is%20OpenCV%E2%80%99s%20python%20library,perceive%20visuals%20like%20a%20human)
-  - `numpy` - A library for working with multi-dimensional arrays, used alongside OpenCV for image processing.
+  - **`numpy:`** A versatile library for working with multi-dimensional arrays, often used alongside OpenCV for efficient image processing.
+[More Info](https://numpy.org/doc/)
-  - `skimage` - Specifically, the `structural_similarity` function is used to compare the similarity of images.
+  - **`scikit-image:`** Particularly, the `structural_similarity` (SSIM) function from this library is employed to compare the similarity of images, enhancing your application's accuracy in image matching.
+[Details](https://scikit-image.org/docs/stable/auto_examples/transform/plot_ssim.html)
-  - `hashlib` - Used to generate image hashes, allowing each image to be uniquely identified.
+  - **`hashlib:`** Utilized for generating unique hashes for each image, ensuring every image can be uniquely identified and efficiently managed.
+[More Info](https://docs.python.org/3/library/hashlib.html)

 - **_Supports Multiple-Indexes_** 🚀

-  - `Structural Similarity Index (SSIM)` ([details](https://en.wikipedia.org/wiki/Structural_similarity_index_measure))
-  - `Feature Matching with ORB (Oriented FAST and Rotated BRIEF) Descriptor` ([details](https://en.wikipedia.org/wiki/Oriented_FAST_and_rotated_BRIEF))
-  - `Resizing and Grayscale Conversion` ([details](https://en.wikipedia.org/wiki/Grayscale))
-  - `Hashing for Image Identification`
+  - **`Image Hashing:`** Generating unique hashes for images to ensure unique identification and efficient management.
+  - **`Feature Extraction with ResNet50:`** Utilizes the ResNet50 model for extracting robust feature representations from images.
+  - **`Cosine Similarity:`** Measuring similarity between images using cosine similarity on feature vectors extracted from the images.

 -----------------